Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Regularized transport on Graphs

 we can write that

-This is identical in form to the relative entropy, albeit, the second term $Qe^{-\beta U}$ that combines cost and prior is a positive measure that may not be normalized (hence, not necessarily a probability measure).
-Yet, all the steps in our previous analysis carry through and a law $P$ to optimize this mix of ``cost'' $+$ ``distance from the nominal $Q$,'' can be similarly obtained.
-The new ``prior'' $Qe^{-\beta U}$ inherits the Markovian factor structure from $Q$, since $e^{-\beta U}$ factors similarly as
+This is identical in form to the relative entropy, albeit the quantity $Qe^{-\beta U}$ that combines cost and prior is a measure that may not be normalized (hence, not necessarily a probability measure).
+Yet, all the steps in our previous analysis carry through, and the law $P^\star$ to optimize this mix of cost and divergence from the nominal $Q$ can be similarly obtained.
+The new prior $Qe^{-\beta U}$ inherits the Markovian structure from $Q$ since $e^{-\beta U}$ factors similarly as